 Mangroves For Fiji

-Mangroves for Fiji enables BAD to offset ALL of their carbon emissions through the restoration of Mangroves.
-In December 2010, BAD became a completely carbon neutral business.
+Mangroves for Fiji was created by BAD in 2010 to enable BAD to offset ALL of their carbon emissions through the restoration of Mangroves.
+By the close of 2010, BAD became a completely carbon neutral business through replanting mangroves.
 Since that time, BAD has been offsetting the carbon footprint their clients have incurred when travelling to Fiji.
-This has led to the rehabilitation of several dozen hectares of mangrove forests, with tens of thousands of mangroves having been planted.
+Dozens of hectares of mangrove forests have been rehabilitated, with hundreds of thousands of mangroves having been planted.

 Starting with daily Shark awareness and conservation presentations BAD imparts to their clients, BAD has been running numerous outreach and awareness initiatives both in Fiji and abroad.
 In fact BAD's Shark blog is widely regarded as the most popular and authoritative in the world.